sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 If the response is quick, then obviously the data was accessed quickly, and if the response is slow then it wasn't visited / didn't happen from the other website

+You'd do this in combination with attacks via the MIME sniffing etc.
+Then steal the session keys and use that as a way to gain access to their email stuff.
+However it's hard to send back everything, so you do boolean answers.

 **Goal of the attack:**:
 Find the answer to a boolean question: